Professor Richard Mellanby

 My research explores the relationship between nutrition, inflammation and health outcomes in companion, farm and wild animals.
 These studies run alongside mechanistic investigations in murine experimental disease models.
 This diverse, multi-species approach allows me to address key nutritional research questions which would not be possible using a single species system.

-I am currently a Wellcome Trust Intermediate Clinical Fellow examining the factors which antigen presenting cells (APCs) have to provide in order to drive an autopathogenic T cell response.
-A central theme of this work focuses on how vitamin D modulates the host immune response.
+A central theme of my work focusses on understanding how vitamin D modulates the host immune response.
 I have demonstrated that vitamin D supplementation ameliorates the development of experimental autoimmune encephalomyelitis (EAE) when induced by the administration of an adjuvant and myelin autoantigens.
 In contrast, I have found that administration of vitamin D does not alter the development of active EAE which arises following the administration of ex-vivo activated myelin responsive T cells.
-This finding has anchored my long standing research interest on understanding the effects of vitamin D on myeloid cell biology.
-My research has shown that vitamin D modulates expression of inhibitory molecules, cytokines and chemokine receptor on dendritic cells generated in vitro.
-The functional relevancy of these protein changes have been probed by gene silencing siRNA techniques, over-expression vectors and a wide range of in vitro and in vivo assays which my lab has developed over the past decade, including a novel model of EAE in which central nervous system autoimmunity develops following the transfer of naïve auto-antigen responsive T cells and APCs loaded with a relevant peptide.
+This finding has anchored my long-standing research interest on understanding the effects of vitamin D on myeloid cell biology.
+My research has shown that vitamin D modulates expression of inhibitory molecules, cytokines and chemokine receptor on dendritic cells generated in-vitro.
+The functional relevancy of these protein changes have been probed by gene silencing siRNA techniques, over-expression vectors and a wide range of in-vitro and in-vivo assays which my lab has developed over the past decade, including a novel model of EAE in which central nervous system autoimmunity develops following the transfer of naïve auto-antigen responsive T cells and APCs loaded with a relevant peptide.
 This programme of work has been supported by three consecutive Wellcome Trust Fellowship Awards and builds on my previous published research into regulatory T cell biology and the mechanism of T cell tolerance.